Preventive Care is

 - EKGs (electrocardiograms)

 *NOTE: You should feel free to ask questions about your health.
-However, tell your doctor that you are on a preventive care visit and check on your question before starting a discussion on any problem you are having.
-Your doctor may label the discussion as diagnostic (and not preventive), which may cost you money.
+However, tell your doctor that you are there for a preventive care visit and check that your question is about preventive care before talking to your doctor about any medical problem you are having.
+If your question is not about preventive care, your doctor may file the visit as diagnostic (and not preventive), which may cost you money.

 Sometimes you go to the doctor for preventive care and end up with a charge on your bill.
 You can avoid costs when you go to your appointment by following these steps:

 - When you schedule your appointment, say that you want preventive care screenings and tests that are 100% covered by your plan.

 - Ask if any tests or treatments done during your appointment might not be considered preventive care.

 - Ask if talking about other health problems that are not considered preventive care during your appointment will lead to extra costs.

-- Ask if any lab work can be sent to a BCBSNC in-network lab to lower your costs.
+- Ask if lab work can be sent to a Blue Cross NC in-network lab to lower your costs.